 The seat of arbitration shall be Helsinki, Finland.

-Notwithstanding the foregoing, we shall have the right to refer claims concerning our uncontested fees, costs and expenses to the District Court of Helsinki or the competent court of the client’s domicile.
+Notwithstanding the foregoing, Nordic Law shall have the right to refer claims concerning Nordic Law’s uncontested fees, costs and expenses to the District Court of Helsinki or the competent court of the client’s domicile.

 Nordic Law Ltd

 Phone +358 9 682 93 40